Should I Use VPN for Cryptocurrency Transactions?

-If that’s your concern, you should look for a VPN with a strict no logs policy and a kill-switch function.
-No logs mean the service provider doesn’t collect your browsing data, so activity remains completely private.
+If that's your concern, you should look for a VPN with a strict no-logs policy and a kill-switch function.
+No logs mean the service provider doesn't collect your browsing data, so the activity remains completely private.
 Otherwise, your browsing activities are logged and can be turned over to governments with surveillance programs or sold to advertisers.

 The kill-switch feature terminates your internet connection without exposing your IP address when there are connection issues between you and the VPN service.
 In other words, it prevents websites from accessing your real IP address in case of a VPN connection failure.
 That's why it is vital for your privacy, too.